samrouth1234/samrouth1234/README.md

 </div>

 ### :woman_technologist: About Me :
-- 👋 Hi, I’m Samrouth
+- 👋 Hi, I’m Bich Samrouth
 - 👀 I’m interested in computer science
 - 🌱 I’m currently studying computer science at the University of Phnom Penh, and he is expected to graduate in 2025.
 - 💞️ "I am passionate about technology and using it to solve real-world problems.
 I am also passionate about helping others and am actively involved in my community.
 I am a highly skilled and motivated individual.
 I am proficient in C, C++, Java, Spring Boot, Next.js, Python, and SQL, and I have experience with cloud computing platforms such as Digitalocean AWS and Google cloud "